AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/adobe-ip-based-access.md

 You can add up to 150 different public IP ranges in CIDR format only.

-Follow the steps to enable IP-based access in your Adobe Admin Console:
+Follow these steps to enable IP-based access in your Adobe Admin Console:

 1. Go to the **[!UICONTROL Adobe Admin Console Settings](https://adminconsole.adobe.com/settings/identity)** section.
 2. Select and expand **[!UICONTROL Privacy and security]** in the selection menu, then select **[!UICONTROL Authentication settings]**.